Ages 35-40, First Years Overseas

 I was also appreciated by others for my solutions, relatively speaking.

 Many times, I was sent to fix problems at companies which already had many I.T. staff with university degrees in computer science.
-They were slow and seemingly unable to solve problems which they weren't trained on.
+Many were slow and seemingly unable to solve problems which they weren't trained on, like they didn't have good problem solving skills, and it was mainly just a job, not a curiosity.

-However, I had moved out into suburban Bangkok and was living very, very cheaply like a Thai, so I was able to make ends meet while pursuing this adventure.
+I had moved out into suburban Bangkok and was living very, very cheaply like a Thai, so I was able to make ends meet while pursuing this adventure, so that I didn't need to work full time.
 Embedding myself in mainstream Thai culture also helped me develop my Thai language skills.

-In talking with many Managing Directors, they said there are a lot of good engineers, architects, and other skilled people, but it took a whole lot of interviews and probationary hiring periods to find the good ones.
-Some were quick to point out that it's the same everywhere in the world, but it's worse in some places than others.
+In talking with many Managing Directors, they said there are a lot of good engineers, architects, and other skilled people, but it took a whole lot of interviews and probationary hiring periods to find the best ones.
+Some were quick to point out that it's the same everywhere in the world, but it's worse in some places than others, and more difficult in another culture.

-When it came to ideas for developing internet software applications, the Thai programmers were almost totally inexperienced with internet, as it was slow to come to Thailand.
-Further, there was a bad attitude about cutting edge new applications.
 "If it's such a good idea, then why hasn't someone done it?"
 Of course, once someone does it, then it's too late to get on the front of the wave.
 They really were little more than copycats.
+It was very difficult to get the Thai programmers I knew to do anything new and innovative.
 I was really exasperated.

-I was also awed by the amounts of money going thru the property sector, which dwarfed what I saw on internet ventures.
+I was also awed by the amounts of money going thru the property development sector -- building highrises, and factories -- which dwarfed what I saw on internet ventures.

 The internet news was about how many of the companies like Yahoo had yet to turn a profit, but had deep pocket investors who could wait until the time came (which they were correct about).
 So many things changed.
 Leading search engines like AltaVista.com and indexes like Lycos.com went from the forefront to becoming footnotes in history as new ventures came forward, many of them fuelled by IPOs (Initial Public Offerings).
 Some people I knew in the USA were making a lot of money on website design and IT services, but I didn't know anyone of Yahoo calibre or anything near it.
 A lot of people got rich by having a garage operation which was severely stressed financially but bought up by some giant company that wanted a quick entry without the slow startup phase.